-Images such at these Spanish flags and pendants were probably created for recognition and use by American naval officers, merchant captains, and customs officials.
+Images such as these Spanish flags and pennants were most likely created for recognition and use by American naval officers, merchant captains, and customs officials.

-This passport was issued to Jay by the Spanish government, allowing him to travel from Cadiz to Madrid.
+The Spanish government issued this passport to John Jay, allowing him to travel from Cadiz to Madrid.

 While carrying out his diplomatic duties in Spain, Jay received a commission from Congress to participate in the peace negotiations with Britain.
 John Adams, Benjamin Franklin, Thomas Jefferson, and Henry Laurens were also authorized to serve alongside Jay on reaching a treaty with the British government.
 Jefferson, however, declined the appointment.

 Grenville sent Jay draft treaties on the topics of amity and commerce on 30 August 1794.
 Jay was less than thrilled with the proposals contained in Grenville's drafts, as suggested by his comments to Grenville on 1 September that "The negotiation now becomes delicate, and I should experience more than proportionate Embarrassments, were it not for my confidence in your Lordship's candor and Liberality."
 Nonetheless, Jay and Grenville were able to hammer out an agreement over the course of the next two-and-a-half months.
 The resulting Treaty was met with extensive opposition in the United States, and its eventual ratification and implementation proved highly controversial.

 These two maps drafted by John Trumbull, Jay's secretary in London, served as corrections to Grenville's claims of 30 August regarding the northwestern boundaries of the United States.

 Several dignitaries and prominent figures, including William Grenville, sent Jay and his entourage invitations for dinner, tea, and card-playing.
 Jay and his son Peter Augustus enjoyed a very busy social calendar during their extensive stay in London.